hishamarashini/Project1_update/README.md

 CONTACT US
 <img src="READ_ME_images/contact_us_wireframe.png" alt="CONTACT US" width="200"/>

-### Testing
+#### Testing
-- I tested the pages work in different browsers, Chrome, Firefox,
+- I tested the pages in different browsers, Chrome, Firefox,
 <img src="READ_ME_images/firefox_browser.JPG" alt="firefox" width="150"/>
-and Edge
+and Edge and they all working.
 <img src="READ_ME_images/EDGE.JPG" alt="firefox" width="150"/>
-- While testing in lighthouse i faced low performance because of high resolution images, that takes time for loading pages.
+- While testing in lighthouse i faced low performance because of high resolution images, that takes time for loading pages untile i solved it.
-- I confirmed the the project is responsive, looks good and functions on all standared screens sizes.
+- I confirmed that the project is responsive, looks good and functions on all standared screens sizes.
 - I confirmed that the navigation, header, about, and contact us are allreadable.

-### Validator Testing
+#### Validator Testing
 - HTML
     - No errors were returned when passing through the official W3C validator Home